Table of Contents

 - Register travel with the University of Iowa as described on the International Programs travel registration webpage;

 - Sign a Conditions of Participation form detailing academic, financial, behavioral, travel risk and health-related responsibilities while abroad;

-- Review U.S. DOS, Centers for Disease Control and Prevention (CDC) and World Health Organization (WHO) resources for the planned destination;
+- Review U.S. Department of State travel advisory, Centers for Disease Control and Prevention (CDC) Travelers’ Health information and World Health Organization (WHO) resources for the planned destination;

 - Confirm enrollment in the U.S. DOS Smart Traveler Enrollment Program (STEP);